yutaasakura96/personal-portfolio-website-v1/README.md

 Welcome to my personal portfolio website!
 This project showcases my skills as a full-stack web developer.
 It features a fully responsive multi-page design built with modern web technologies, including React.js, Next.js, Tailwind CSS, and Nodemailer.

+Now with internationalization (i18n) support, the website is available in both English and Japanese, providing a localized experience for users.
+The language switcher allows seamless toggling between languages, ensuring accessibility for a global audience.

 ## 🌐 Demo

 [🚀 Live Demo](https://www.asakurayuta.dev/)